 Cover with a clean napkin or cloth and wait 12 hours (but no longer than 3 days).

-Kefir is also delicious poured over fresh berries or into your morning coffee.
+Kefir is also delicious poured over fresh berries or into your morning oatmeal (just make sure you’ve let it cool down a bit first – the heat may destroy all the healthy bacteria!).
 Add it to smoothies or in place of buttermilk in your recipes.
 Oh, the possibilities!
 What do you do with your homemade coconut kefir?